Visitor Management Systems

 You probably struggled to answer at least that last question, if not the one before.
-And if you could answer them at all, you likely had to pull out the binder that holds your visitor sign-in sheets and manually count the entries.
+And if you could answer them at all, you likely had to pull out the binder that holds your visitor sign-in sheets or find the old Excel spreadsheet in your shared drive and manually count the entries.

-While you’ve got that binder open, here are a few more questions for you:
+While you’ve got that binder or spreadsheet open, here are a few more questions for you:

-- How many of the names can you actually read?
+- How many of the names can you actually read or were typed incorrectly?

-- How many visitors forgot to write down what time they arrived?
+- How many visitors don’t have a time noted as to when they arrived?

 - Who forgot to sign out?
 (Or are they still hiding somewhere in the office?)

-- Was the sign-in or sign-out time they wrote down accurate?
+- Was the sign-in or sign-out time that was recorded accurate?

 Now, think about what happens when visitors arrive at your office.
 Who greets them?
 A smiling receptionist who makes them feel welcome by engaging them on a personal level?
 Or one who’s obviously hassled and hasn’t had enough coffee because they’ve been chained to the desk all day?

 Maybe no one’s there to greet visitors at all.
 Then what do they do?
 Hang out until an employee walks by or start knocking on random doors?
 Many buildings have unattended lobbies and unlocked doors, which means anyone could walk into any office at any time.

 These simple scenarios take place every day in offices worldwide.
 And they illustrate the need for visitor management.
 In particular, they show why you need a digital check-in system, known as a visitor management system.